jasonraimondi/jasonraimondi.com/content/posts/2018-10-10-optimizing-your-dockerfile-build-and-layers.md

 +++
-title = "Optimizing your Dockerfile Build and Layers" slug = "optimizing-your-dockerfile-build-and-layers" date = 2018-10-10 description = "Too many layers and your machines take a large amount of storage and can take a long time to download and extract.
+title = "Optimizing your Dockerfile build layers" slug = "optimizing-your-dockerfile-build-and-layers" date = 2018-10-10
+description = "Too many layers and your machines take a large amount of storage and can take a long time to download and extract.
 Too few layers and the machine takes F  O  R  E  V  E  R to rebuild."